 If you’re a person who likes to consume a glass of wine after a long hard day, then ensure it is only consumed in moderation if you’re protective of your smile.
 Red wine also contains tannins but also contains colour pigments that stick to your enamel.
 Alongside this, red wine is acidic which can make your tooth enamel softer, making it easier for stains to appear on your teeth.

 If you enjoy strong flavours from sauces in your meals, ensure the amount is small.
-The sauces you add in curries and dishes such as tomato sauce, soy sauce and worcester sauce can stain teeth due to the high level of concentration of pigments.
+The sauces you add in curries and dishes such as tomato sauce, soy sauce and Worcester sauce can stain teeth due to the high level of concentration of pigments.
 This can damage your enamel and expose the underlying dentin.

-Sodas contain high levels of sugar than form an acid attack on your enamel.
+Sodas contain high levels of sugar that form an acid attack on your enamel.
 When the enamel is attacked, it becomes susceptible to contract stains easily.
 Sugar is responsible for that.
 Sodas such as Cola, even if they’re diet, contain natural sweeteners that are just as bad as normal sugar content.

-Our favourite foods contain ingredients that are not friendly for our teeth.
-You don’t need to avoid consuming the food and drink outlined above entirely but consuming in moderation is much more friendly for your teeth and keeping the light shade you’ve always wanted to show off your smile.
+Our favourite foods contain ingredients that are not friendly to our teeth.
+You don’t need to avoid consuming the food and drink outlined above entirely but consuming in moderation is much more friendly for your teeth and keeps the light shade you’ve always wanted to show off your smile.
 Alongside this, adopting a strong positive oral hygiene, particularly with fluoride toothpaste, can keep enamel strong for whiter teeth.
 You can read more about how fluoride protects teeth to keep them white here.

 Are you considering whitening your teeth?
 Contact our helpful Pennant Hills dentists today and book an appointment.
 Alternatively, follow our blog page for everything you need to know about teeth whitening.